-Pressure treated wood is a common wood preservative used to keep wood in perfect condition for a longer time.
-If you plan to use pressure treated wood in your home, make sure you know how it’s diluted.
+Pressure treated wood is a common preservative used to keep wood in perfect condition for extended periods.
+If you plan to use pressure treated wood in your home, you should know how to dilute it.

-Unfortunately, pressure treated wood is not permitted in most houses because it can be contaminated by molds like black mold and white mildew fungus.
-These can grow from the treated wood, on the surface, or inside the structure.
+Unfortunately, pressure-treated wood is not allowed in most homes because it can be infested with molds such as black mold and white mildew.
+These can grow on the treated wood, on the surface, or inside the structure.

-Pressure-treated wood is a danger to human beings when used indoors and in other outdoor activities such as construction, building, and woodwork.
-As long as it lasts longer, it consists of dangerous substances such as arsenic.
+Pressure-treated wood is dangerous to humans indoors and in other outdoor activities such as construction, building, and woodwork.
+As long as it lasts longer, it consists of hazardous substances such as arsenic.

 The formulas for pressure-treated wood are known as preservatives and help the lumber strong against the extremes of indoor use.
 It protects interior buildings from rot due to insect-resistant substances.
-However, children and the whole family are exposed to the lumber that leads to chronic diseases and even death.
+However, children and the whole family are exposed to lumber, leading to chronic diseases and even death.

-Continuous breathing around pressure-treated wood causes permanent bronchial tubes that result in asthma and respiratory tract infection.
-The injury starts swelling and until you start having difficulties in breathing.
-You may also vomit blood, headaches, seizures, blackouts, and hair loss.
+Continuous breathing around pressure-treated wood causes permanent bronchial tubes, resulting in asthma and respiratory tract infection.
+The injury starts swelling until you start having difficulty in breathing.
+You may also vomit blood and have headaches, seizures, blackouts, and hair loss.

 When to use pressure-treated wood

 Pressure-treated woodwork on direct contact between the wood and sources of moisture.
-These places are buried underground or in concrete that has pores that wick water.
+These places are buried underground or in concrete with pores that wick water.

 The moisture has to reach the wood.
-Subfloors in the kitchen and bathrooms are pressure-treated since water is leaking—the woodworks in places where contact with people, kids, and pets hardly occur.
+Subfloors in the kitchen and bathrooms are pressure-treated since water is leaking—the woodwork in places where contact with people, kids, and pets hardly occur.

-Use pressure-treated wood when there is a need for longevity to the extent that you cannot use natural wood.
+Use pressure-treated wood when you need longevity to the extent that you cannot use natural wood.
 There is a building code that dictates when to use pressure-treated wood.
 Use pressure-treated wood when there is excessive moisture.

 Outdoor projects may require painting pressure treated wood since exposed to natural elements that destroy outdoor furniture and buildings.
-Use the wood on retaining walls and beams that have contact with the ground.
+Use the wood on retaining walls and beams with contact with the ground.
 Landscaping projects also attract the use of pressure-treated wood.

+Why not use pressure treated wood indoors?
 Wood for indoor projects should be left natural, painted, and stained.
-You should not use pressure-treated wood on areas that are close to people and pets.
-The sawdust that comes from pressure-treated wood irritates the eyes, skin, and nose.
+You should not use pressure-treated wood in areas close to people and pets.
+The sawdust from pressure-treated wood irritates the eyes, skin, and nose.

 You have to run a selection of wood for indoor use.
+Some chemicals make up pressure-treated wood that makes applying the wood inside the house dangerous.
 Avoid using pressure-treated wood on playsets, raised beds in the garden, and decks.
-Some chemicals make up pressure-treated wood that makes an application of the wood inside the house dangerous.

 Houses maintain energy efficiency, and that is dangerous for pressure-treated wood.
-You cannot use the treated wood on surfaces that have contact with food.
-These include cutting boards since ingestion of the food that contains pieces of treated wood causes diseases.
+These include cutting boards since ingesting food containing pieces of treated wood causes diseases.
+You cannot use the treated wood on surfaces in contact with food.

-Pressure-treated wood should not be used when the lace is highly flammable since that presents dander to the people and environment.
-Any fire that is bound to start from inside is bound to become an uncontrollable blaze.
+Pressure-treated wood should not be used when the lace is highly flammable since that presents a danger to the people and environment.
+Any fire that is bound to start from inside becomes an uncontrollable blaze.

 When the project is getting old, you cannot use pressure-treated wood.
-Without protective clothing such as goggles, gloves, and a work suit, you cannot use pressure-treated wood.
 That prevents your body and skin from the shortcomings of the wood.
+Without protective clothing such as goggles, gloves, and a work suit, you cannot use pressure-treated lumber.

 Pressure-treated wood for indoors

 Although pressure-treated wood is dangerous for indoor use, new types of pressure-treated wood are safe for indoor use.
 These are the same way you use untreated wood.
-Amongst the wood is borate wood that is a mineral extract.
-It does not contain odor and color.
+Amongst the wood is borate wood, which is a mineral extract.
+It does not contain odor or color.

-Do not use it on cutting boards, and you still have to put on protective clothing.
-It works on areas exposed to moisture, and these include the bathroom and laundry room—pressure-treated woodworks on door frames and bases.
+Please do not use it on cutting boards; you must wear protective clothing.
+It works on areas exposed to moisture, including the bathroom and laundry room—pressure-treated woodwork on door frames and bases.